OpusLearning/events-platform-frontend/README.md

 3. **How It Meets the Project Brief**
 Responsive & Accessible Design:
 The UI is built to be responsive across various screen sizes, with clear error messaging and loading states.
-Accessibility considerations (such as proper alt text for images and clear button labels) have been implemented.

 4. **Integration with Backend:**
 The front end fetches data from backend endpoints, supports user authentication (registration and login), and integrates with Google Calendar via the provided OAuth endpoints.